When Lipedema exerts pressure on the lymphatic system

-Lipedema – an ailment that affects mostly female patients only.
-For many women this diagnosis means a long tale of woe.
+Lipedema is an ailment that affects mostly female patients only.
+For many women, this diagnosis means a long tale of woe.
 The same applies to lipo-lymphedema.

-It is estimated that in Germany about 4 million women suffer from lipedema .
-In the case of this chronic lipodystrophy the fat cells increase uncontrollably at the thighs, the hips, the buttocks or the arms.
-In the early stages of lipedema the lymphatic system can work in the main function without problems.
+It is estimated that about four million women suffer from lipedema in Germany.
+In the case of this chronic lipodystrophy, the fat cells increase uncontrollably at the thighs, the hips, the buttocks or the arms.
+In the early stages of lipedema, the lymphatic system can work in the main function without problems.

-However, if too much fat tissue exerts at some point pressure on the lymphatic system, secondary lymphedema can then also develop.
-Lymph transport is impaired and lymph fluid congests.
+However, if too much fat tissue exerts pressure on the lymphatic system, secondary lymphedema can then also develop, in which lymph transport is impaired and lymph fluid congests.
 Then the diagnosis is lipo-lymphedema.

-Accompanying obesity can favour the development of lymphedema.
+Accompanying obesity can favour the development of lymphoedema.
 To avoid lipo-lymphedema, it is important to start lipedema therapy as early as possible.
-It is the only way that the explosive increase in fat cells can be contained.
+It is the only way the explosive increase in fat cells can be contained.

-In the case of lipo-lymphedema the dorsal surfaces of the foot and hand are swollen (edematized) and at the base of the toe folds of skin develop.
+In the case of lipo-lymphedema, the dorsal surfaces of the foot and hand are swollen (edematized) and folds of skin develop at the base of the toe.
 This is usually not the case with pure lipedema.
-As a rule, fingers and toes remain as is also the case with lipedema free of swelling.
+As a rule, fingers and toes remain free of swelling.

-In contrast to pure lipedema the so-called Stemmer’s sign is in the case of lipo-lymphedema mostly positive: as a result, the fold of the skin on the dorsal surfaces of the toes or fingers can be hardly lifted, indeed if at all.
-In the case of lymphedema body shape is usually asymmetrical, as lymphedema can also occur only on one leg or arm.
-By contrast, body shape can in the case of lipo-lymphedema also be symmetrical because the underlying lipedema is as a rule equally pronounced on both legs.
+In contrast to pure lipedema, the so-called Stemmer’s sign is in the case of lipo-lymphedema mostly positive: as a result, the fold of the skin on the dorsal surfaces of the toes or fingers can hardly be lifted, indeed if at all.
+In the case of lymphedema, the body shape of the sufferer is usually asymmetrical, as lymphedema can also occur only on one leg or arm.
+By contrast, body shape can in the case of lipo-lymphedema also be symmetrical because the underlying lipedema is usually equally pronounced on both legs.

 What can afflicted patients do?

-As is the case with lipedema only the symptoms but not the cause can be treated in the case of lipo-lymphedema.
-Conservative therapy consists of Complex Decongestive Physiotherapy (CDPT) with a variety of components: manual lymphatic drainage, compression therapy , skin care, movement.
-In the decongestive phase compression bandages are used, during the maintenance phase medical compression stockings (usually ccl 2 and higher).
+As with lipoedema, in the case of lipo-lymphoedema, only the symptoms can be treated, not the cause itself.
+Conservative therapy consists of Complex Decongestive Physiotherapy (CDP) with a variety of components: manual lymphatic drainage, compression therapy , skin care, and movement.
+In the decongestive phase, compression bandages are used, and during the maintenance phase medical compression stockings (usually ccl 2 and higher) are used.

 Self-help is the motto!

-- Avoiding extreme heat, such as eg in the sauna, to prevent the edema from spreading
+- Avoiding extreme heat, such as in a sauna, to prevent the edema from spreading